2024: Generative AI Learning Lab series

 We’re hosting a NetGain Generative AI Learning Lab series.
 These are monthly 1-hour sessions on topics related to generative AI with experts working at the intersection of AI and politics.

-In this session, we'll explore how the rise of consumer-facing AI tools, coupled with a lack of public funding, has pressured schools and colleges to adopt technology as a substitute for essential resources.
+In this session, we explored how the rise of consumer-facing AI tools, coupled with a lack of public funding, has pressured schools and colleges to adopt technology as a substitute for essential resources.

 This session focused on what political tools are available to us, what we have learned from policy making efforts thus far, and how to prevent AI policy from being a game of the powerful rather than a meaningful step to protecting peoples’ rights.